-Non-destructive testing, or NDT, is the inspection of an object without physically damaging or altering its appearance.
-Non-destructive tests are typically performed to ensure the functionality, proper installation and maintenance, and makeup of an object.
-Conversely, NDT is also performed to find issues.
-NDT evaluates both the external and internal composition of objects under test.
-It can identify the makeup of an object, identify objects invisible to the naked eye, and indicate noise.
-Non-destructive techniques identify structural faults through non-invasive testing methods by harnessing the power of ultrasonic, infrared and laser technology.
-Conducting NDT saves money and time, reducing production costs by preserving the subject under test and allowing engineers to experiment with several testing parameters before returning to research and troubleshooting.
+NDT testing is typically performed to diagnose the functionality, proper installation and maintenance, and makeup of an object.
+Non-destructive tests evaluate both the external and internal composition of objects under test, determining everything from the dimensions of an object to its roughness or vibration levels.
+Non-destructive techniques identify structural faults through non-invasive testing methods by harnessing the power of ultrasonic, infrared, visual inspection and laser technology, among others.
+NDT testing saves money and time, reducing production costs by preserving the subject under test and allowing engineers to experiment with several testing parameters before returning to research and troubleshooting.

 Engineers look to the American Society for Nondestructive Testing (ASNT) for NDT personnel qualification and certification practices.
 When selecting an engineer to perform NDT on your product, machine or facility, refer to the following standards to verify their ASNT compliance: